clovervidia/splatnet-datagrabber/README.md

 ink colors for Splatfest teams.
 The regular `datagrabber.py` also uses colors, but they are more basic to work on terminals that don't support custom text colors.

+If you are using Windows 10, you can use `datagrabbercolor.py`.
+It uses ANSI escape sequences directly instead of going through `colorama`.
+This enables all of the color features, like Splatfest ink colors, to work using the Windows terminal.
+I only became aware of this recently, but Windows 10 supports ANSI escape sequences in the terminal without any special setup.
-If you are using Windows, you'll have to use `datagrabber.py`.
+If you are using Windows 8.1 or below, you'll have to use `datagrabber.py`, as ANSI escape sequences aren't supported without using something like ANSICON.
+If you have that set up, colors might work, but I haven't tested it.
 For Linux and Mac, `datagrabbercolor.py` should work, but let me know if it doesn't.
 I've done my testing using Windows 10 running Ubuntu 14.04 through WSL, and it's worked for me so far.

 Three menu options will copy text to the clipboard:
 * `c` or `cookie`: Copies your `iksm_session`